Sol-20: Processor Technology

 January 1975 was also the month that the Altair 8800 appeared on the front page of Popular Electronics, sparking off intense interest among the engineers of the rapidly growing Silicon Valley.
 Shortly thereafter, on 5 March 1975, Gordon French and Fred Moore held the first meeting of what would become the Homebrew Computer Club.
 Felsenstein took Marsh to one of the meetings, Marsh saw an opportunity supplying add-on cards for the Altair, and in April, he formed Processor Technology with his friend Gary Ingram.
+The company proposed their own 8080 board to effectively create the new computer.
+But, Felsenstein declined the offer to design it, and the project was scrapped.

 The new company's first product was a 4 kB DRAM memory card for the Altair.
 A similar card was already available from the Altair's designers, MITS, but it was almost impossible to get working properly.
 Marsh began offering Felsenstein contracts to draw schematics or write manuals for the products they planned to introduce.
 Felsenstein was still working on the terminal as well, and in July, Marsh offered to pay him to develop the video portion.
 This was essentially a version of the terminal where the data would be supplied by the main memory of the Altair rather than a serial port.

 The result was the VDM-1, the first graphics card.
 The VDM-1 could display 16 lines of 64 characters per line, and included the complete ASCII character set with upper- and lower-case characters and a number of graphics characters like arrows and basic math symbols.
-An Altair equipped with a VDM-1 for output and Processor Technology's 3P+S card running a keyboard for input removed the need for a terminal, yet cost less than dedicated smart terminal products like the Hazeltine.
+The VDM-1 freed thousands of hobbyists from tediously entering programs via toggle switches, the noise, expense, and maintenance requirements of a teletype, and the cost and extra space required for a proper terminal.
+An Altair equipped with a VDM-1 for output and Processor Technology's 3P+S card running a keyboard for input removed the need for a terminal, yet cost less than dedicated smart terminals like the Hazeltine.